Asif-GD/a-django-book-store/README.md

 #option 2 - Download.zip (in case you do not have git)

-you will have the option to down the entire repository as an archived folder on github.com
+you will have the option to download the entire repository as an archived folder on github.com
 ```